Greek/COSC431_3I/README.md

-# SSH Batch Brute Force
+# SSH Brute Force

-This repository contains the source code for a SSH batch brute-force attack.
+This repository contains the source code for a SSH brute-force attack.

 The purpose of this attack is to brute-force a set of username and password pairs to gain access to a machine via SSH.
 It is a preliminary attack, so